 - Prevent the development of gum recession

-According to a recent study, it was seen that the use of CPP-ACP has shown some benefits in regards to early cavities.
+According to a recent study, it was seen that the use of CPP-ACP has shown some benefits regards early cavities.
 Other studies have concluded that the benefits of tooth mousse weren’t that far off from regular fluoridated toothpaste.
 However, as the product is still new, there is a lack of sufficient studies on it.

-It is safer to use CPP-ACP toothpaste with fluoride to obtain the benefits if tooth mousse without risking the health of your teeth.
+It is safer to use CPP-ACP toothpaste with fluoride to obtain the benefits of tooth mousse without risking the health of your teeth.
 If you’re suffering from cavities, tooth sensitivity, or pigmentation; there are many other options you can consider.

 You may book a free online consultation with our dentistry specialists and have all your concerns addressed.